-Bacon aioli is a savory, garlicky sauce that is a perfect spread for burgers and sandwiches or dip for wings and fries.
-This recipe is made from scratch.
+This homemade bacon aioli recipe is a savory, garlicky sauce that is a perfect spread for burgers and sandwiches or dip for wings and fries.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.